Terms and Conditions

 6.3 The Participant must take responsibility for their health and well-being when on the programme.
 It is the Participant’s responsibility to ensure they are fit to travel and work overseas, and they should seek the advice of their GP or medical practitioner in advance of their trip regarding any additional precautions that may be needed.

 7. Payment schedule

-7.1 A Registration fee of £195.00 is to be paid at the time of completing the online Registration Form.
+7.1 An Acceptance Fee of £200.00 is to be paid at the time of completing the online Registration Form.
 This fee is non-refundable, except in the instance that The Company is unable to arrange a placement they consider suitable for the Participant.

-7.2 Upon receipt of a confirmed placement offer, the Participant will be invoiced for the placement fees, to be paid within 7 working days, unless otherwise agreed in writing with The Company.
+7.3 Upon receipt of a confirmed placement offer, or 3 months before the Participant’s start date, whichever comes first, the Participant will be invoiced for the placement fees, to be paid within 7 working days, unless otherwise agreed in writing with The Company.
 This is to ensure that visa applications and necessary paperwork can get underway.